 Do you wake up wondering when that magical day will come when your to-do list is shorter at the end of the day than when you began?
-Or the overwhelm of being an online business owner gets too much, and the excitement of starting your own business and being in control of your income is slowly dying?
 Those ideas that are lying around in the dozens of notebooks on your desk, unused, because you can’t keep up with all the ideas, and you don’t really know what to focus on, a.k.a shiny object syndrome?

 I’ve been there, and I totally can relate to how you are feeling.
-In one way, this is probably what led me to close my first online business, an online boutique.
-I don’t want you to get to that point because I know that you can build a business without overwhelm.
-You can scale it without getting stressed out or self-sabotaging because you now resent what it has become.
+I don’t want you to get to that point because I know that you can hit your BIGGEST goals without getting overwhelmed in the process.

 The Power of 3 method is simply restricting yourself to just 3 things that you want to accomplish each day, week and quarter.